dcunited001/dcunited001.github.io/_drafts/a-sinister-monopoly-on-morality.md

 - so instead of planning to act against it, we need to plan to act responsibly to determine how such a world would be built to benefit all of us.
+  - how to transition to the next section...
+    - transition to utilizing religion to adapt to the paradigm shift of our brave new world?

 in such a world, it's important to defend older religious traditions in this atmosphere because either political atheism or another